 19. Where are PPI data published?

 PPI News Release.
-This publication contains a textual explanation of key aggregate index movements during the month and various supporting data tables for major components of stage-of-processing and industry aggregate indexes.
+This publication contains a text explanation of key aggregate index movements during the month and various supporting data tables for major components of the Final Demand-Intermediate Demand indexes.
 It is published monthly on a scheduled release day (see Question 20).

 PPI Detailed Report.
-This is the official publication of the PPI and the most comprehensive monthly publication on producer prices; It contains all aggregate industry level and detailed commodity level indexes as well as text, tables, notes, and special articles.
+This PPI publication is the most comprehensive monthly publication on producer prices.
+It contains all aggregate industry level and detailed commodity level indexes as well as text, tables, notes, and special articles.
 The Detailed Report is made available at the same time as the news release on the PPI website.

 BLS News Service.
-The monthly Producer Price Index news releases delivered to you by e-mail at no cost to you.
+Sign up for this service and the monthly Producer Price Index news release will be delivered to you by e-mail at no cost to you.

 20. When are PPI data made available?

-Producer Price Indexes are published monthly.
-First-published data for a particular month as well as the revisions from the previous 4 months (final figures) are available the following month, usually during the second full week.
-For example, in August 2010, the latest available first-published PPIs would be for July 2010 and the latest final figures would have been for March 2010.
-In September, first-published indexes for August and final figures for April would be released.
-Data is posted shortly after 8:30am on dates as announced in the online release calendar.
+PPIs are published monthly.
+First-published data for a particular month, as well as, recalculated indexes (final figures) for the indexes published four months earlier, are available the following month of reference, usually during the second full week.
+For example, on August 14, 2013, first-published PPIs for July 2013 and final indexes for March 2013 were released.
+In September 2013, first-published indexes for August and recalculated figures for April were released.
+Data are posted shortly after 8:30 am on dates as announced in the online release calendar.

-Each PPI Detailed Report for the months of January and July contains tables listing indexes which have been deleted or recoded as of that release.
-Once an index is deleted or recoded, any published historical data for that index will still be available in the discontinued databases listed under PPI Databases.
-NOTE: As of January 2004, the PPI discontinued the use of SIC-based industry indexes in favor of the NAICS (see SIC to NAICs Concordance Explanation).
+Each January and July edition of the PPI Detailed Report includes tables listing indexes which have been deleted, added, or recoded as of that release.
+Once an index is deleted or recoded, any published historical data for that index still will be available in the discontinued databases listed under PPI Databases.
+Please note that as of January 2004, the PPI discontinued the use of SIC-based industry indexes and transitioned to the NAICS (see SIC to NAICs Concordance Explanation).